Write unique content (HIGH PRIORITY)

 Don’t omit alt text for images especially images inside the text (AVOID)

 Images inline with your text can dress up your Web page, but if you leave off the alternative text (alt text), search engines won’t pick up on the relevance of the content.
 Also keep in mind that the heavier your page is with images, the less likely it is that search engines will rank it highly.
 Text is what gets ranked in most search engines, and alt text is a poor alternative.

 Don’t use images instead of text links (AVOID)

 Search engine optimization is all about text, and if you use images instead of text, even if you have good alt text, search engines will have a harder time ranking your site.
 This is especially true for navigation.
 Search engine spiders crawl through your site by following links, and links on images can be more difficult for them to follow or rank than text links.
-Using images instead of text makes your pages slower for your customers too.
-You’re better off styling your text with CSS, than using images.
+Using images instead of text makes your pages slower for your customers, too.
+You’re better off styling your text with CSS than using images.

 Don’t misspell your keywords in your content (AVOID)

 credibility with your customers.
-For every one person who misspells the word, there are at least two to three who know the correct spelling.
+For every person who misspells the word, there are at least two to three who know the correct spelling.
 And if they end up on your page for some reason, they will just think you are unprofessional.
-Plus, many browsers and search engines have spell checkers built into the forms, so the popularity of misspellings will continue to lessen as time goes on
+Plus, many browsers and search engines have spell checkers built into the forms, so the popularity of misspellings will continue to lessen as time goes on.

 Don’t try to optimize for more than 2-3 keywords and phrases (AVOID)

-This is called keyword dillution.
+This is called keyword dilution.
 If you have too many topics on a given page, it will be hard for both search engines and your customers to determine what you’re talking about.
 If you have a lot to say on several topics, it’s better to write multiple short pages on each topic, than to try to cram them all into one long page.